Jem256/Jem256/README.md

 </p>
 <br />

-<p>I am a Frontend Developer with experince in Accesible Web App Development, React, Javascript/ES6, HTML/CSS, Tailwind.
+<p>I am a Frontend Developer with experince in Accesible Web App Development, React, Typescript, Javascript/ES6, HTML/CSS, Tailwind.
 I have a passion for Design Systems, Web Accessibility, and Serverless technologies such as Firebase in Agile, Scrum and Kanban settings.</p>
 <br />

 <h3 align="center"> 💼 Languages and Tools</h3>